CMSP Tales & KLX 300D Upgrades

 I was going to do the proper DMV lollipop test on that Yamaha Vino scooter but the CMSP became plan A after it was clear I would never manage that ambition.

-I will admit that it was at first difficult doing the lollipop tasks on a Dual Sport machine, but I pumped up the tires and did a good few adjustments to make it a whole lot better.
+I will admit that it was at first difficult doing the two lollipop tasks on a Dual Sport machine, but I pumped up the tires and did a good few adjustments to make it a whole lot better.

 I am sure that familiarity and skills to do it with repetition on a properly adjusted machine that I drive all the time will in fact solve the lollipop test problem.